iPhone 13 will feature the same wide-angle camera lens as iPhone 12 (report)

-While the iPhone 13 Pro and Pro Max are expected to get a camera redesign, we're now hearing reports claiming Apple's next smartphone won't see any improvements made to its main camera.
+While the iPhone 13 Pro and iPhone 13 Pro Max are expected to get a camera redesign, we're now hearing reports claiming Apple's next smartphone won't see any improvements made to its main camera.

 - iPhone 12 Pro vs. iPhone 12 Pro Max: Which should you buy?